The Competitor Links report lets you compare backlink profiles of your site vs competitors.

 To view links for tracked competitors for a tracked site, navigate to Competitors under Links in the left navigation.

-To compare backlinks of any site, head to Link Research under Research in the left navigation, and enter in any root domain, URL, or subdomain, then click Linking Pages in the left navigation.
+To compare backlinks of any site, head to Link Research under Research in the left navigation, and enter in any root domain, URL, or subdomain, then click Competitors in the left navigation.

 At the top of the page, you can select up to 5 competitors to compare your site against.